Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-treasury.md

 id: learn-treasury
 title: Treasury
 sidebar_label: Treasury
-description: Details about AXIASolar's on-chain treasury.
+description: Details about AXIA's on-chain treasury.
 ---

 The treasury is a pot of funds collected through transaction fees, slashing, [staking inefficiencies](learn-staking#inflation), etc. The funds held in the treasury can be spent by making a spending proposal that, if approved by the council, will enter a waiting period before distribution.
-This waiting period is known as the budget period, and its duration is subject to [governance](learn-governance), with current defaults set to 24 days for AXIASolar mainnet, and 6 days for AXIALunar.
+This waiting period is known as the budget period, and its duration is subject to [governance](learn-governance), with current defaults set to 24 days for AXIA mainnet, and 6 days for AXIALunar.
 The treasury attempts to spend as many proposals in the queue as it can without running out of funds.
 If the treasury ends a budget period without spending all of its funds, it suffers a burn of a percentage of its funds -- thereby causing deflationary pressure.
 This percentage is currently at 0%.

 When a stakeholder wishes to propose a spend from the treasury, they must reserve a deposit totaling 5% of the proposed spend (see below for variations).
 This deposit will be slashed if the proposal is rejected, and returned if the proposal was accepted.